SeisComP/seiscomp/doc/base/concepts/inventory.rst

 ========

 In SeisComP the term :term:`inventory` refers to the meta data of data recording stations.
-Many SeisComP applications require :inventory information to operate correctly.
+Many SeisComP applications require inventory information to operate correctly.
 The inventory will be read from the :ref:`database <concepts_database>` by default.
 To insert or update the inventory in the database, this information needs to be created or downloaded and converted.
 The following sections will